 - 1 Drinks That Pair Best With Cigars

 - 2 Why Do Cigars And Whiskey (Or Bourbon) Go Together?

 - 3 Does It Matter What Kind Of Whiskey?

 - 4 Do Cigars Pair With Wine?

 - 5 Can I Pair Cigars With Coffee?

 - 6 Tips For Pairing Cigars And Drinks

 - 7 Drink Pairings Are Personal

-Before choosing a drink to pair with your cigar, you should consider the strength of the cigar.
-Some people use lighter-flavored cigars for a better experience when drinking wine or beer.
-A stronger flavor in the cigar can overpower a delicate wine or ale, which doesn’t do well when paired with a strong-tasting cigar.
-If you will be smoking after one drink, it’s best not to mix drinks and smoke the same brand at once.
+Before choosing a drink to pair with your cigar, you should consider the cigar’s strength.
+Some people use lighter-flavored cigars for a better wine or beer experience.
+A more robust flavor in the cigar can overpower a delicate wine or ale, which doesn’t do well when paired with a strong-tasting cigar.
+If you will be smoking after one drink, it’s best not to mix drinks and smoke the same brand simultaneously.

 Preferred Cigars: Maduro Wrapped Cigars, like Davidoff Nicaraguan Series or Oliva Connecticut Reserve.
 These cigars have a nutty and earthy flavor that many people enjoy with a stout beer.
 The flavor of the cigar pairs well with the dark stout beer.
 The cigar is mild in comparison to the Dark beer, so it is not overpowered by it.
 On the other hand, the cigar engulfs a full-bodied stout beer and makes it milder with its smoothness and sweetness.